How to cook the perfect odong sardines recipe (Udong sardinas)

 - 4 cloves garlic

-- Add water (just calculate that it will be enough until the noodles are cooked)
+- Add water (just enough to cook the noodles).

 - Serve it hot and garnish with spring onion.